- Phone: +64 7 343 5516

 Strand, T.M., Rolando, C.A., Richardson, B., Gous, S., Bader, M.K.F., and Hammond, D. (2014) An aerial spot-spraying technique: a pilot study to test a method for pest eradication in urban environments.
 SpringerPlus, 3:750, 1-8. http://www.springerplus.com/content/pdf/2193-1801-3-750.pdf

 Brockerhoff, E.G., Suckling, D.M., Kimberley, M.O., Richardson, B., Coker, G. Gous, S., Lance, D.R., Strand, T. and Zhang, A. 2012.
 Aerial application of pheromones for mating disruption of an invasive moth as a potential eradication tool.
 PLoS ONE 7(8), e43767.

 Richardson, B., Kimberley, M. O., & Gous, S. F. (2011).
 Aircraft calibration for pest eradication operations using pesticides formulated as solid baits.
 Transactions of the ASABE, 54(4), 1245-1254.

 Richardson, B., Kimberley, M., Ray, J.W., Coker, G.W.
 1999.
 Indices of interspecific plant competition for Pinus radiata in the Central North Island of New Zealand.
-Thompson, D.G.
-(2011).
-A review of computer models for pesticide deposit on and prediction.
-Transactions of the American Society of Agricultural and Biological Engineers, 54(3), 789-801.
+Canadian Journal of Forest Research 29: 898-905.

 Watt, M S; Kimberley, M O; Coker, G W R; Richardson, B; Estcourt, G; 2007.
 Modelling the influence of weed competition on growth of Pinus radiata.
 Development and parameterisation of a hybrid model across an environmental gradient.
 Canadian Journal of Forest Research 37(3): 607-616 (2007)